-- Semi-structured interviews with key stakeholders: consultations and stakeholders' engagement to identify policy-related challenges and opportunities.
-The interviews aimed to understand key stakeholders' perceptions of the appropriateness and effectiveness of existing policies, identify the gaps and recommend policy changes. - Data collection and analysis: assess policy settings against evidence-based policy (EBP) principles.
+- Semi-structured interviews with key stakeholders: Consultations and stakeholders' engagement to identify policy-related challenges and opportunities.
+The interviews were designed to elicit an understanding of the key stakeholders' perceptions of the appropriateness and effectiveness of existing policies, identify the gaps and recommend policy changes. - Data collection and analysis: Assess policy settings against evidence-based policy (EBP) principles.
 EBP is a term often applied in multiple fields of public policy to refer to situations whereby policy decisions are informed by rigorously established objective evidence.
-Underlying many of the calls for "evidence based policy" is often a (stated or unstated) concern with fidelity to scientific best practice, reflecting the belief that social goals are best served when scientific evidence is used rigorously and comprehensively to inform decisions, rather than in a piecemeal, manipulated, or cherry-picked manner. - Benchmarking to best practice: continuous review of similar policy frameworks, both regionally and globally, to extract best practices that fit the Kuwaiti context. - Use evaluative approach: rigorous evaluation approach to assess the appropriateness of the policy settings.
-This includes evidence-based assessment, stakeholders' consultations and asking key questions such as: - What effects does the policy have on the targeted problem? - What are the unintended effects of this policy? - Is this policy technically feasible? - How does the policy balance evidence and process? - Is there enough evidence support the policy theory of change? - Is there sufficient capacity to deliver these policies? - Do the relevant stakeholders view the policy as acceptable? - Is the policy purposive (i.e. objective-oriented)? - How far is the policy context from what is being delivered by the government? - Are there adequate legislative and institutional settings to underpin policy delivery?
+Underlying many of the calls for "evidence based policy" is often a (stated or unstated) concern with fidelity to scientific best practice, reflecting the belief that social goals are best served when scientific evidence is used rigorously and comprehensively to inform decisions, rather than in a piecemeal, manipulated, or cherry-picked manner. - Benchmarking to best practice: continuous review of similar policy frameworks, both regionally and globally, to extract best practices that fit the Kuwait context. - Use evaluative approach: rigorous evaluation approach to assess the appropriateness of the policy settings.
+This includes evidence-based assessments, stakeholders' consultations as well as asking key questions such as: - What effects does the policy have on the targeted problem? - What are the unintended effects of this policy? - Is this policy technically feasible? - How does the policy balance evidence and process? - Is there enough evidence to support the policy theory of change? - Is there sufficient capacity to deliver these policies? - Do the relevant stakeholders view the policy as acceptable? - Is the policy purposive (i.e. objective-oriented)? - How far is the policy context from what is being delivered by the government? - Are there adequate legislative and institutional settings to underpin policy delivery?